 TA Training Digital Badge

-TA Training (TAT) attendees can earn a UH Mānoa digital badge for attending and completing their training.
-With digital badges, you can:
+TA Training (TAT) attendees can earn an official UH Mānoa digital badge for attending and completing their training.
+With this digital badge, you can:

 - Demonstrate skills and accomplishments.